sergelogvinov/karpenter-provider-proxmox/docs/nodetemplateclass.md

 metadata:
   name: default
 spec:
+  # At least one of templateName or tags must be specified.

-  # The name of the Proxmox template (Required)
+  # The name of the Proxmox template (Optional)
-  templateName: talos
+  templateName: linux-k8s-distribution

+  # Tags to find the Proxmox template (Optional)
+  # If specified, all tags must be present in the template.
+  tags:
+    - karpenter
 ```

 The Karpenter plugin searches all Proxmox nodes for the specified template name.